daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

     1. Settings - Here you configure settings for the Defender portal, Defender XDR, solutions that are part of Microsoft Defender XDR, and Microsoft Sentinel.
 Explore this at will.
 1. **Customize Navigation** - Here you can select to show or hide items in your navigation pane.
 Other admins will not see your changes.

-1. The left navigation panel provides links/access to information that is part of Microsoft’s Extended Detection and Response (XDR solution) which includes incidents & alerts, hunting, action center, threat analytics, secure score and more.
-It also includes quick access to Microsoft Defender for Endpoint (the links listed under Endpoints), Defender for Office for 365 (links listed under Email and Collaboration), Microsoft Defender for Cloud Apps (links under Cloud apps), and more.
-Explore these options by selecting some of the links.
-To return to the home page of the Microsoft Defender portal, select **Home** on the left navigation panel.

 ### Demo Part 3

 In this part of the demo, you'll show how Microsoft Secure Score can help an organization improve its security posture.

-1. From the from the left navigation panel, select **Microsoft Secure Score**.
+1. From the from the left navigation panel, expand **Exposure management** then select **Secure Score**.

 1. The Microsoft Secure Score page opens to the Overview tab.
 Microsoft Secure Score is a measurement of an organization's security posture.
 Your organization’s secure score is shown as a percentage, along with the number of points you've achieved out of the total possible points and broken down by category.
 Select **Include**, next to where it says Your secure score. you can choose for the view of your score to include the achievable score, Planned score, and Current license score.

-1. The overview page also includes top recommended actions, comparison score, history, and additional resources.
+1. The overview page also includes top recommended actions, comparison score, history, and resources.

 1. Select **Recommended actions** from the top of the page.
 Notice the information available for each item in the table.